Christmas in Barcelona by JetSettingFools.com

 Festive Barcelona Christmas Lights, Spain

 Strolling the streets under the glow of holiday lights is one of the best things to do in Barcelona in December.
-The Christmas lights in Barcelona are turned on at the end of November and stay on through the first week of January.
+The Christmas lights in Barcelona are switched on at the end of November and stay lit through the first week of January.

-Before you set out in the evening, spend the day seeing the top Barcelona sights.
-We detail an excellent route through the city in our free Self-Guided Barcelona Walking Tour.
+Holiday Sightseeing Tip: Before you set out in the evening, spend the day seeing the top Barcelona sights.
+We detail an excellent route in our free Self-Guided Barcelona Walking Tour.

 #2 Seek out Barcelona Nativity Scenes